Customer service and website support: email@example.com or 800-873-9871

 - Maintain and update the magazine online archive

-- Assist with fundraising and development efforts
+- Assist with fundraising and development efforts as well as marketing campaigns

 - Participate in staff editorial meetings